joshbenjamin3/251/README.md

     ```
 2. Navigate to the directory where you've cloned the repository.
 3. Open either of the notebooks.
-4. Run the notebook cells in sequence.
+4. Run the notebook cells in sequence

-## Contributing

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

-## License

-No license at the moment

 ## Acknowledgments